hashgraph/hedera-services/docs/autorenew-feature.md

 | tokenTransferLists | TokenTransferList | repeated | empty |
 | scheduleRef | ScheduleID | | empty |

-A deletion record will be very similar to a renewal record.
-The `memo` will reflect that the entity was deleted.
+An autodeletion record will be very similar to an autorenewal record.
+The `memo` will reflect that the entity was automatically deleted.
 Due to the zero balance of the `autoRenewAccount`, the `transactionFee` is zero and the `transferList` is empty.

 ## Special notes
 - At the time of this writing, a file is not associated with an `autoRenewAccount` so a file can only be renewed by a fileUpdate transaction.